axelitama/Computer-Graphics-Project-2023/README.md

 | Zoom in / out        | `W` / `S`       |
 | Manual rotation      | `←` `→`         |
 | Change inclination   | `↑` `↓`         |

+Controls can also be performed using mouse, trackpad, or a joystick.